nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

-# Publishing Clean npm Packages
+# Publishing npm Packages

 ## Introduction

-In the node.js package maintainence working group, one of the topics we've been discussing is about publishing clean npm packages that do not include extra meta files.
+In the node.js package maintenance working group, one of the topics we've been discussing is about what files to include or exclude when publishing npm packages.

-The meta files are either OS specific or config files for the development tools used for the package.
+In general, a package's original directory could contain other meta files that may or may not be needed in published form.
+These files are either OS specific or config files for the development tools used for the package.

 Some common meta files are:

 - `coverage`, `.nyc_output` - coverage output for istanbul and nyc
 - `.idea`, `.vscode`, `.editorconfig` - configs for IDE or editors
-- `.eslintrc`, `.babelrc`, `.prettierrc`, `nycrc`, `.jshintrc`, `.nvmrc`
 - `.github`, `.travis.yml` - github and travis config directory
 - `.npmignore` - npm publish ignore list file
 - `.DS_Store` - Mac OS filesystem meta data

-In our discussionm, we agreed that these files, while generally small, should not be part of a published package.
+In our discussion, we agreed that these files, while generally small, should not be part of a published package.

 There were two things that we didn't have a conclusive agreement:

 The first is how should package keep these files out when publishing.
-The second is whether other files like tests and sources should be published.
+The second is whether other files like tests and sources should be published (but would be a non-issue once npm tink project is released)

 ## Publish without Meta Files